 The sportsman's dream

 Designed to echo the colours, textures and atmosphere of its surroundings, Selene is an almost organic extension of its habitat.
 Discreet it may be, but it is also charismatic and capable of inspiring awe: its sea views are breathtaking, its serenity is pulse-slowing, and its quality is evident in every detail.
-Subtly yet tangibly luxurious, it combines sophistication, joie de vivre, and a profound sense of generosity.
+Expect charm, joie de vivre, and a profound sense of generosity.

 Our team has visited each of our villas, so they can share the finer details and help explore flexible date options